 At the beginning of the residency, the residency program DoT at Dr. Angela Fountain and Associates will contact the resident's university DCT with the name and contact information for the resident's clinical supervisors in the program.
 The residency DoT will be responsible for coordinating with the resident's graduate program DCT as needed to ensure that all university residency requirements (i.e., training objectives, supervision, evaluation, etc.) are met and address any questions or concerns about the residency program, and the resident's training or progress in the residency program.
 The DoT will integrate the clinical supervisors' input for the formal written evaluations of the resident and will also share copies of the mid-year and final written evaluations of the resident with the resident's DCT.
-At any time, if a problem arises that requires sanctions and brings into question the resident's ability to successfully complete the residency program, the residency DoT will inform the academic DCT of the sponsoring graduate program.
+At any time, if a problem arises that requires sanctions, or if the resident requires the implementation of a formal remediation plan, or any matter that brings into question the resident's ability to successfully complete the residency program, the residency DoT will inform the academic DCT of the sponsoring graduate program.
 The academic DCT will be encouraged to provide input to assist in resolving the problem.